toninofilip/entra-id-app-tester/README.md

 🔗 **[Live Demo](https://appconfig.app)**

 ## ⚠️ Disclaimer
 This tool is **not affiliated with or endorsed by Microsoft**.
-"Entra ID" is a trademark of Microsoft Corporation.
+"Microsoft Entra™ ID" is a trademark of Microsoft Corporation.

 ## 📩 Want Early Access?
 DM me on [LinkedIn](https://www.linkedin.com/in/tonino-filipovic-7a501b1/)